georgioyammine/XDP-XML-Diff-and-Patch/README.md

 **Java 8**, **JavaFX** and **FXML** with **JFoenix** Library.

 ## Runnables and Project

+* [Oracle JDK 8](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html) is required for running the app and can be downloaded from [here](https://www.oracle.com/java/technologies/javase/javase-jdk8-downloads.html).
+    * Be sure to have the path set to jdk 8.
+    * This can be checked by calling `java -version`

 Project and **runnable jar** file created in **eclipse**.

 exe created using **launch4j**.